Tvergara/SpotifyGroovy/README.md

 ## Groovy Slack Bot

-Web application in Flask designed to run in a raspberry pi in the Examedi office.
-Groovy listens for Slack messages to queue YouTube videos in the office's chromecast.
+Web application in Flask designed to act as a Slack Bot to revive Groovy in Spotify.

 ## Set up